 Read PAI’s testimony here.

-“It would be senseless to examine the global health challenges women face without acknowledgement of the harm levied by the Trump administration via the Global Gag Rule,” said Jonathan Rucks, PAI Senior Director of Policy and Advocacy.
+“It would be senseless to examine the global health challenges women face without acknowledgment of the harm levied by the Trump administration via the Global Gag Rule,” said Jonathan Rucks, PAI Senior Director of Policy and Advocacy.